A Cuban sandwich, known as a Cubano, is a Latin variation on a grilled ham-and-cheese sandwich.

 - Garnish: Mayonnaise

-- Heat a griddle or frying pan on medium heat.
+- Heat a griddle or frying pan over medium heat.

 - Cut the loaf of bread into quarters and slice each quarter in half horizontally for the sandwiches.